J.D. Quick Facts

 Please refer to our Class Profile page for the median scores of our 1L class.

-To be considered for admission, J.D. applications should be submitted by March 1.
+To be considered for general admission, J.D. applications should be submitted by March 1.
 Applicants whose files are completed by the above deadline should expect a decision by March 31.
 For those applications submitted after March 1, we cannot guarantee a decision by a particular date, but we will make every effort to render a decision in as expeditious a manner as possible.
+For information about our Binding Early Decision program, visit this webpage.

 The Honor System